 * list all applications that make network connections

 * manage Network Address Translation (NAT) daemon: create a dual-homed firewall/nat/router with port redirection and forwarding; deploy NAT settings using

 * keep your favourite firewall rules active at system boot; import/export rulesets

 * explore and test ipfw with configuration wizard and ready rule sets

-* compatible with Mac OS X Server 10.5 .
+* compatible with Mac OS X Server 10.5 or later .

 * requires Mac OS X 10.5 or 10.6 or later

 Keep in mind that the newest versions of OS X use pfctl rather than ipfw.